Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Monthly vs. Annual vs. Seasonal

-- Build in a conversion path to year-round membership before the season ends
+Seasonal: Fixed duration tied to a season or event period.
+Great for venues with seasonal traffic patterns.
+Build in a conversion path to year-round membership before the season ends.

 Family Plans

-Family memberships are where the real revenue lives for entertainment venues.
+Family memberships are where the real revenue lives for entertainment venues — especially FECs and competitive socializing spaces where groups visit together.

 Always offer a family tier.
 Price it at roughly 2x the individual rate for up to 4-5 people.